Tauranga 1st Waikato Militia NZ Wars memorial

 Private Henry (Harry) Jeffs and volunteer engineer Private Thomas (Tom) Jordan were shot dead during a skirmish at Whakamārama on 15 February.
 Only Jeffs has a memorial plaque in Mission Cemetery; it incorrectly gives his regiment as 8 Company, W.R.W.
 Rifles.

-Of the 10 men commemorated here, only George Watt has a memorial plaque in Mission Cemetery.
-However all 10 are commemorated on the naval memorial that stands nearby.
-All of the names, except that of Levi Kent, are found on official casualty lists.
+Of these 10 men, only George Watt has a memorial plaque in Mission Cemetery.
+All 10 are commemorated on the naval memorial that stands nearby.
+Nine of the names are found on official casualty lists; the exception is Levi Kent.

 Additional images